-With cruise control, you can set and automatically maintain any speed of more than about 40 km/h (25 mph).
+With cruise control, you can set and automatically maintain any speed of more than about 30 km/h (19 mph).

-Cruise Control Use:

-Using cruise control in the following conditions could cause you to lose control of the vehicle:
+Cruise Control Use: Using cruise control in the following conditions could cause you to lose control of the vehicle:

+- Hilly terrain

+- Steep inclines

-- Heavy or unsteady traffic - Slippery or winding roads - Similar restrictions that require inconsistent speed Don't use cruise control in these situations.
+- Heavy or unsteady traffic

+- Slippery or winding roads

+- Similar restrictions that require inconsistent speed

+Don't use cruise control in these situations.

-▼ Cruise Main Indicator Light
+▼Cruise Main Indicator Light